vdavez/website/content/posts/2024-01-10-til-plists.md

 slug-title: til-plists
 date: 2024-01-10
 draft: false
-title: "TIL about launchd.plists"
+title: 'TIL about launchd.plists'
-subtitle: "Running a background service on an Apple computer"
+subtitle: 'Running a background service on an Apple computer'
-description: "zvenyach.com | A TIL about running a background service on Apple computers"
+description: 'zvenyach.com | A TIL about running a background service on Apple computers'
-images: ["/images/more_you_know.png"]
+images: ['/images/more_you_know.png']
-categories: ["til"]
+categories: ['til']
 tags: []
 ---